slowernews/wisdom-tldr/chapters/chapter_3_action.md

 ## On present

 <!--
-> *"Dream as if you'll live forever.
-Live as if you'll die today." -- James Dean*
 > *"Half our life is spent trying to find something to do with the time we have rushed through life trying to save." -- Will Rogers*

 - 96 blocks a day -- wait but why